oudeeee/Factors-affecting-Cardiovascular-Disease/README.md

 It will contain two different .csv files, found in the Data folder:

-1. Raw CVD Data.zip contains factors that may contribute to the onset of cardiovascular disease ranging across various ages and general health conditions
+1.Raw CVD Data (2).zip contains factors that may contribute to the onset of cardiovascular disease ranging across various ages and general health conditions
 2. _80_plus_subset.csv contains data referencing the same risk factors but is specific to people in the 80+ age range.

 ## Purpose